 2011-12: Black emerged as a strong two-way forward in his first full WHL season with Swift Current.
 Playing on a Broncos team that showed improvement (fifth in the six-team East Division) but missed the playoffs, Black was plus-three (the second-best mark on the team).
 He scored 17 goals with 33 assists and had 49 penalty minutes in 71 games.
 The modest numbers were fourth-best on a team that struggled to score.
 In his second year of draft eligibility, Black was ranked 83rd amongst North American skaters in Central Scouting's final rankings prior to the 2012 NHL Draft and was selected by New Jersey in the fifth round (135th overall).

-Black isn't a flashy player, but in his first full WHL season, he showed the ability to contribute in all facets of the game with his on-ice smarts and tenacious two-way play.
+Black can contribute in all facets of the game with his on-ice smarts and tenacious two-way play.
 He's an above-average skater with good vision, passing skills, and a sneaky shot release.
 However it's Black’s play away from the puck that really stands out.
 He works tremendously hard in the defensive zone, and is a keen and responsible checker.
 He excels in the face-off circle and shows a lot of grit and determination when it comes to helping out his team at the other end of the rink.

-The development curve Black is on quite the upswing considering how well he played as a first year junior player.
+Black’s stock continues to rise within the organization.
+While he was a leading scorer for the Broncos last year, he was hot/cold throughout the year.
 He's going to have to fill out in order to help maximize his full potential but the talent and skills are there to emerge into a fine two-way, third-line center.
-He’ll be back in Swift Current for his second full season with the Broncos this fall.
+He’ll be back in Swift Current this fall.